 Pharmacy Projects (Part A)

 Students will undertake two professional pharmacy-based projects, incorporating self-directed learning, with assistance from their course coordinator/supervisor.
-Projects will address professional pharmacy questions that can be studied during work-integrated learning/clinical placements during year 4.
+Projects will address professional pharmacy questions that can be studied during work-integrated learning/clinical placements.
 Students will use evidence-based techniques and published literature to study the question and prepare a report that discusses the issues being examined.

 1. Apply research skills to study a professional pharmacy question/issue.